mobile domain:mobile.usaa.com

 Speeding tickets or other moving violations, like running a stop sign or getting a DUI, can cause a premium increase.

-Accidents and Other Claims
+Accidents and other claims

 Whether you’re at fault or not, an accident can cause your rates to go up.
 For example, you may see a change when you file claims for hitting an animal or damage caused by a storm.